 - Performance and the city

 - Cultural policy and arts funding

 - Contemporary performance-making processes and practitioners

-My most recent solo-authored monograph is Fair Play – Art, Performance and Neoliberalism, published by Palgrave Macmillan in August 2013.
+My most recent solo-authored monograph is Fair Play – Art, Performance and Neoliberalism, published by Palgrave Macmillan in 2013.
 Fair Play examines participation in contemporary art and performance to explore how its quality is affected by its relationships to work, cultural policy, urban space, and capital.
 The book asks what effects this participation has in contemporary culture, in particular whether it enhances democracy or contributes to neoliberal capitalism.
-Some of the research on arts funding in this book was supported by a grant from the London Centre for Arts and Cultural Exchange (now The Culture Capital Exchange).
-I discuss this book in more detail on our Drama Staff Research: Video Interviews page and a 2015 podcast on New Books in Critical Theory.
-I follow up some of the material on arts funding in Fair Play in a 2015 article in Cultural Trends (24:1), ‘Funding, Philanthropy, Structural Inequality and Decline in England’s Theatre Ecology’.
+Some of the research on arts funding in this book was supported by a grant from what is now The Culture Capital Exchange.
+I discuss this book in more detail in a podcast on the New Books Network.
+I follow up some of the material on arts funding in a 2015 article in Cultural Trends (24:1), ‘Funding, Philanthropy, Structural Inequality and Decline in England’s Theatre Ecology’.

-In 2014, I published the co-authored, revised and illustrated second edition of The Routledge Companion to Theatre and Performance (first published 2006, co-author Paul Allain, University of Kent).
+In 2014, I published the co-authored, revised and illustrated second edition of The Routledge Companion to Theatre and Performance (first published 2006, co-author Paul Allain).
 The Companion examines significant events, people, companies, practices and ideas which have shaped performance in the 20th and 21st centuries.
 A Romanian translation was published in 2012.
 Significant elements of this text appear on the Routledge Performance Archive website.